 This ensures that only approved users, who are currently working at the practice, can access the email feature.
 All patient information is pulled from Emis Web or SystmOne, ensuring users can only access data of patients registered at their GP practice.

-All outgoing emails are sent via the Accurx nhs.net inbox to trusted domains, with the exception of those sent to non-accredited nhs.uk addresses which are signalled as not encrypted end-to-end by the warning message shown in the screenshot above.
+All outgoing emails are sent via the Accurx nhs.net inbox to trusted domains, with the exception of those sent to non-accredited nhs.uk and NHS care provider addresses which are signaled as not encrypted end-to-end by the warning message shown in the screenshot above.

 What is a trusted domain?

-If the nhs.uk email address you want to contact is not on the above list you will still be able to send to this address, but we cannot guarantee the email is encrypted end-to-end.
-We will let you know when you're sending to an email address which is not accredited by showing the warning message shown in the screenshot above.
+Accumail also allows you to email all nhs.uk addresses and domains taken from the following NHS care providers list, but we cannot guarantee the email is encrypted end-to-end.
+We will let you know when you're sending to an email address that is not accredited by showing the warning message shown in the screenshot above.